keptn/lifecycle-toolkit/docs/content/en/contribute/general/git/_index.md

 This section describes the basic steps required to contribute using Git and summarizes some standard practices we use with Keptn..

-You can submit small changes using the github editor, although be sure so include the DCO signoff.
+You can also modify the source using the GitHub editor.
+This is very useful when you want to fix a typo or make some other small change although be sure so include the DCO signoff.

 If you are doing significant work,